tartley/missile-commander/README.md

 ## TODO

-* Shots cause an BangShot, which:
-  - Looks different from Pop
-  - does per-frame expanding collision check to destroy Missiles.
-  - BangShot color starts magenta, ends blue, I think.
-Switch that around.
+* Fix BangShots size
+* BangShots from shots are blue -> purple.
+* BangShots from missiles are purple -> green
+  Remove or modify the `color_offset` thing

 * Rationalize collisions, between:

+  * remove the thing where missiles know their target

+  * ground (layer 1) detected by missile missiles detected by ground
+    (ground decides whether target is hit,
+    destroys target,
+    produces big or little bang,
+    asks missile to destroy,
+    (can we just queue_free for the missile, and have a missile _leaving_tree handler
+    reparent the trail?)

   * BangShot and Missile
     * They are not accurate?
       * search changing size of godot collision shapes on the fly
       * try doing it manually?
 Point in circle, n**2.
     * They should destroy missile
     * and Make new BangShot(generation++)
   * missile and feature:
       destroy feature
       make BangFeature
   * missile and Ground:
       make Pop (aka BangMissile)

 - Destroyed missiles make their own BangShot
   * more wobbly size curve
   * evil green?

 * Rename Pop -> BangMissile